OfirTheOne/o-benchmarker/README.md

   "benchmark" : "o-benchmarker **/*.benchmark.ts minfo"
 }
 ```
-The following will triger the O-Benchmarker to look in your project for any files matching the `**/*.benchmark.ts` glob pettern, process their exported object and attempt to benchmark it.
-The preduced report will include the executing machine info.
+The following will trigger the O-Benchmarker to look in your project for any files matching the `**/*.benchmark.ts` glob pattern, process their exported object and attempt to benchmark it.
+The produced report will include the executing machine info.

 #### Create BenchmarkerTask
-Definde a [`BenchMethod`](#BenchMethod) to benchmark, a good practise will be to wrap the actual tragted method with a "caller" method, to better handle unexpected behavior (E.g catching error ..).<br>
+Define a [`BenchMethod`](#BenchMethod) to benchmark, a good practice will be to wrap the actual targeted method with a "caller" method, to better handle unexpected behavior (E.g catching error ..).<br>

 Once you define the method, move to define a [`BenchmarkerTask`](#BenchmarkerTask) object for that method.<br>
-Provide an `args` array, and an [`BenchmarkerOptions`](#BenchmarkerOptions) object with a short `taskName`, number of cycles you want the method to be benchmarked, and an optional `argsGen` function, if `argsGen` provided, the `args` array can just be `undifined`.<br>
+Provide an `args` array, and a [`BenchmarkerOptions`](#BenchmarkerOptions) object with a short `taskName`, number of cycles you want the method to be benchmarked, and an optional `argsGen` function, if `argsGen` provided, the `args` array can just be `undefined`.<br>

 Example :
 ```ts